Job Classification: Maintenance Service Worker 2

 - A Driver’s Abstract, showing a record of seven (7) demerits or less, must be obtained.
 Your driver’s abstract must be obtained within 30 days prior to your commencement date and must be presented to management prior to your commencement for the above stated position.

 - Physically able to perform the manual duties found in the position assignment.

-- Previous experience in Forest Protection or Camp Management is an asset.
+- Previous experience in forestry or camp management is an asset.

 Completion of a fitness test may be a requirement of this position.

 Updated: Jan 07, 2022